|

 move the system towards its goal.

-you have tackled this crux, increasing productivity will become
+tackled this crux, increasing productivity will become self-reinforcing;

-self-reinforcing; improving flow in the patient waiting list network will
+improving flow in the patient waiting list network will also become

-smaller batches, either in time or quantity and you are on your way, think
+batches, either in time or quantity and you are on your way, think global

-global results not local efficiency and you can deduce the solution for
+results not local efficiency and you can deduce the solution for yourself.

 What Are The Unavoidable Outcomes?